Animal husbandry: Dairy

-Although all mammals produce milk to nourish their young, the cow is predominantly used throughout the world to produce milk and milk products for human consumption.
-Other animals used to a lesser extent for this purpose include sheep, goats, camels, buffaloes, yaks, reindeer, horses and donkeys.
+Although all mammals produce milk to nourish their young, cows are predominantly used worldwide to produce milk and milk products for human consumption.
+Other animals used to a lesser extent for this purpose include sheep, goats, camels, buffaloes, yaks, reindeer, horses, and donkeys.

-All these animals have been domesticated over the centuries, being bred for such desirable characteristics as fecundity, productivity, docility and the ability to thrive under the prevailing conditions.
-Whereas in the past cattle had multiple functions, modern dairy cow breeding has resulted in specialised Holstein Friesian-type animals that produce large quantities of milk economically.
-Artificial insemination is widely available to allow farmers to select for the particular traits that suit their circumstances.
+All these animals have been domesticated over the centuries, bred for desirable characteristics such as fecundity, productivity, docility, and the ability to thrive under prevailing conditions.
+Whereas in the past cattle had multiple functions, modern dairy cow breeding has produced specialised Holstein Friesian-type animals that produce large quantities of milk economically.
+Artificial insemination is widely available, allowing farmers to select for traits that suit their circumstances.

 Whereas in the past cows were kept in small herds on family farms, grazing pastures and being fed hay in winter, nowadays there is a trend towards larger herds, more intensive systems, the feeding of silage and "zero grazing", a system where grass is cut and brought to the cow, which is housed year-round.

-In many communities, milk production is only part of the purpose of keeping an animal which may also be used as a beast of burden or to draw a plough, or for the production of fibre, meat and leather, with the dung being used for fuel or for the improvement of soil fertility.
+In many communities, milk production is only part of the purpose of keeping an animal, which may also be used as a beast of burden or to draw a plough, or for the production of fibre, meat and leather, with the dung being used for fuel or for the improvement of soil fertility.
 Sheep and goats may be favoured for dairy production in climates and conditions that do not suit dairy cows.

 Meat

 The Hereford is a hardy breed of beef cattle, now raised in many countries around the world.

 Meat, mainly from farmed animals, is a major source of dietary protein and essential nutrients around the world, averaging about 8% of human energy intake.
-The actual types eaten depend on local preferences, availability, cost and other factors, with cattle, sheep, pigs and goats being the main species involved.
+The actual types eaten depend on local preferences, availability, cost, and other factors, with cattle, sheep, pigs, and goats being the main species involved.
 Cattle generally produce a single offspring annually which takes more than a year to mature; sheep and goats often have twins and these are ready for slaughter in less than a year; pigs are more prolific, producing more than one litter of up to about 11 piglets each year.
 Horses, donkeys, deer, buffalo, llamas, alpacas, guanacos and vicunas are farmed for meat in various regions.
-Some desirable traits of animals raised for meat include fecundity, hardiness, fast growth rate, ease of management and high food conversion efficiency.
-About half of the world's meat is produced from animals grazing on open ranges or on enclosed pastures, the other half being produced intensively in various factory-farming systems; these are mostly cows, pigs or poultry, and often reared indoors, typically at high densities.
+Some desirable traits of animals raised for meat include fecundity, hardiness, fast growth rate, ease of management, and high food conversion efficiency.
+About half of the world's meat is produced from animals grazing on open ranges or enclosed pastures; the other half is produced intensively in various factory-farming systems.
+These are mostly cows, pigs, or poultry, and are often reared indoors at high densities.